Pentagon to co-operate with Trump impeachment inquiry, Esper says

 Eight-page letter

-Declaring the inquiry to be illegitimate, Cipollone wrote that Trump “cannot permit” his administration to comply with the inquiry and “the executive branch cannot be expected to participate in it”.
+Declaring the inquiry to be illegitimate, Mr Cipollone wrote that Mr Trump “cannot permit” his administration to comply with the inquiry and “the executive branch cannot be expected to participate in it”.

 The impeachment inquiry began after a CIA whistleblower told the watchdog for the US intelligence agencies Trump withheld the delivery of military equipment to pressure Ukraine’s government to investigate Biden and his son, Hunter.